 Kids Curl/Junior Learn to Curl

 Basic equipment (brooms, grippers and sliders) will be provided.
-Participants need only to bring a helmet and wear clean, flat soled shoes.
+Participants need to bring a helmet and wear clean, flat soled shoes.
 (Tennis shoes or sneakers work well.
 Running shoes that are wide work less well.).
-Helmets can be any style (hockey, ski, bike etc..), but are required for all participants.
-If you don't have a helmet, we have a few available for use.
+Helmets can be any style (hockey, ski, bike etc..), but are required for all participants 13 & under.

 Wear loose fitting pants like sweatpants or yoga pants - not jeans - and a sweatshirt.
 Dress in layers - it can be chilly on the ice, but you'll heat up quickly once you start playing and sweeping.
 Gloves, not mitts, are also good to keep your hands warm.